How dog friendly are we?

-- The park rules are that dogs must be on a lead whilst near all the properties but can go off lead in the upper field next to the coast.
-Otherwise you can let them off for a great run around on the beach!
+- The park rules are that dogs must be on a lead within the park.
+You can let them off for a great run around on the beach!

 - If you’re venturing into the beautiful countryside, then do follow the Countryside Code for dogs.

 - There is a small charge to cover the extra cleaning required to ensure our properties are maintained at the high standard we try to offer.
-Up to three dogs can stay, depending on the property, for just £15 per short break, or £25 per stay of five nights or over.
-If you have more than two dogs and wish to stay in Bramble Cottage, please send us an email with a few more details about their breed and sleeping arrangements and we’ll certainly consider your request.
+One or two dogs can stay, depending on the property, for just £20 per break.
+If you have more than two dogs, please send us an email with a few more details about their breed and sleeping arrangements and we’ll certainly consider your request.